 - Statement of Purpose (Guidelines)

 Applications are accepted year-round.
-To be considered for the upcoming academic year, we encourage you to submit the general application by May 1 for the on-site program.
+To be considered for the upcoming academic-year, we encourage you to submit the general application by March 1 for all programs.